nhoefflin/ELK-Project/README.md

 - Which file is the playbook?
 Where do you copy it?
   - ansible-playbook.yml
   - /etc/ansible
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK-Server on versus which t install Filebeat on?
+How do I specify which machine to install the ELK-SERVER on versus which t install Filebeat on?
-- It is updated on the hosts file, add hosts name elk to the webservers group followed by the IP address for the ELK-SERVER: 10.1.0.4 /ansible/hosts.txt
+- It is updated on the hosts file, add hosts name elk to the webservers group followed by the IP address for the ELK-SERVER: 10.1.0.4 /etc/ansible/hosts
 - Which URL do you navigate to in order to check that the ELK server is running?
   - Public IP address on port 5601 (40.114.0.106:5601)
   - Kabana Application